lukefavret/lsl-harness/README.md

 pip install -e .
 ```

-Both flows install the `lsl-harness` CLI as well as the `synthetic-outlet` helper script used in the next step.
+Both flows install the `lsl-harness` command-line interface and the `synthetic-outlet` helper script used in the next step.

 ### 2. Start the synthetic outlet

-In one terminal, launch the built-in outlet that mimics an EEG-like stream:
+The synthetic outlet mimics an EEG-style LSL stream so you can practice the workflow before connecting to lab hardware.

 ```bash
 # With uv